 I found out yesterday that I have an oblique fracture of the 4th toe.
 I am elevating and icing it.
 How long should I expect this intensity of pain?

 Depends on your body: Bone takes approximately 6-8 weeks to heal in the average healthy individual.
 But as mentioned in other responses, the worst of the pain should subside before then.
 Rest, ice, proper compression and elevation should all help reduce your pain level.
 I would recommend speaking to your healthcare provider regarding anti-inflammatory or pain medication if the pain is severe. ...Read moreSee 2 more doctor answers

 I have a displaced oblique fracture at the base of my little toe.
 It can't be strapped and I have difficulty and pain when walking.
 Would crutches h?

-Would help a good deal but you must KNOW HOW to use them.
+Crutches: would help a good deal but you must KNOW HOW to use them..
 Improperly used they can be unsafe or aggravate the issue.
 In most Pharmacies there will be proper training if you ask for it.......
 Hope this is helpful Dr Z ...Read more

 I have an oblique fracture of my right ankle.
 How do I go about taking care of my left foot?
-I am in crutches until I get a cast.
+I am in crutches until i get a cast.

 Was on cast nov 17, until dec 17 for a oblique fracture on tibia.
 Started running a month ago and my ankle still hurts as of this day.
 No therapy was required..
 After running for 15 minutes it hurts.

 See your surgeon: Again best option is to see your treating orthopedist...
 Your fracture undoubtedly healed but during casting and 'boot' or cam walker use your ankle was immobilized .
 You may be having pain because of ankle stiffness or because you began running too quickly or aggressively on bone that is not ready for it( disuse osteopenia can develop even in young adults after tibia fractures).
 See your ors.
 Gl! ...Read moreSee 1 more doctor answer

 Nope.: Distal fibula and lateral ankle fractures usually repond well to immobilization and time.
 Displaced fractures may require open reduction and fixation.
 If there is an associated loss of soft tissue coverage, nerve damage with loss of sensation or complications with the circulation or infection, then an amputation may need to be considered. ...Read moreSee 2 more doctor answers

 Depends: Healing typically takes 6-8 weeks, but some pain may persist for longer or permanently. ...Read more

 It tells a lot: It means the outside of the ankle bone (fibula) is broken at the level of the ankle joint, and can extend outward and sometimes upward.
 The other side of the ankle can sometimes be sprained or have a fracture.The Danis Weber classifications help guide treatment.
 Type A fractures might do well with a cast or walking boot.
 Type B fractures might nonweightbearing or surgery.
 Type C needs surgery. ...Read more

 I have a distal fibula fracture non displaced and I was wondering how long I would be in a cast and what is the recovery time?